February 29, 2020

 Sega Genesis game box.

 In 1993, THQ released The Adventures of Rocky and Bullwinkle and Friends for the various Nintendo systems, while Absolute Entertainment released a version for the Sega Genesis.
 That same year, Data East released a pinball machine based on the show.
-In 1998, the computer trivia game Rocky & Bullwinkle’s Know-It-All Quiz Game was released by Media Station, Inc. Ten years later, Zen Studios released Rocky and Bullwinkle a and a virtual pinball table as downloadable games for Xbox Live Arcade.
+In 1998, the computer trivia game Rocky & Bullwinkle’s Know-It-All Quiz Game was released by Media Station, Inc. Ten years later, Zen Studios released Rocky and Bullwinkle and a virtual pinball table as downloadable games for Xbox Live Arcade

 Rocky and Bullwinkle with Natasha, Boris and Fealress Leader in the "real world".